mayoptical/mayoptical.github.io/README.md

 # MayOptical.com

-Website for eyewear vendor May Optical
+Website for an eyewear vendor May Optical based in Scarborough, Ontario.

+*NOT FOR USE*
+Copyright May Optical and Kalvin Kao.

 Languages: